LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 - [x bytes] session name (string);
 - [2 bytes] number of solves (int);
 - [9* bytes] `Solve` chunk (object Solve).
-- [1 byte] `0xFF` byte indicating end of the current `Session` chunk [int]
+- [1 byte] `0xFF` byte indicating end of the current `Session` chunk (int).

 *total = `at least 4 bytes`*

 # Bytes ordering

-In this format, the bytes are either written and read from most significant bit to the least significant one.
+In this format specification, the bytes are either written and read from most significant bit to the least significant one.
 For example the hexadecimal number `0xaabbccdd` is written to the file in the following sequence of single bytes: